-General Maths
+General Mathematics

 This subject is designed as preparation for General Mathematics Units 3 and 4.
-General Maths helps to apply maths to everyday life and provides the skills necessary for life outside school.
+General Mathematics helps to apply mathematics to everyday life and provides the skills necessary for life outside school.

-This unit is divided up into three main study areas: Statisics, Discrete Mathematics and Arithmetic and Number.
-Students cover mental, by-hand and technology assisted computation with rational numbers, practical arithmetic and financial arithmetic, including estimation, order of magnitude and accuracy.
-Graphs and networks and number patterns and Recursion are extensively covered.
-Students Cover all types of data analysis.
+This unit is divided into three main study areas: Statistics, Discrete Mathematics and Arithmetic and Number.
+Students cover mental, by-hand and technology assisted computation with rational numbers, practical arithmetic and financial arithmetic, including estimation and accuracy.
+Graphs and networks and number patterns and recursion are extensively covered.
+Students cover all types of data analysis.